 What’s a good lazy dinner?

 Crockpot meals!
-Dump-and-go recipes are great for busy days and lazy dinners.
-Here are some cheap dinner ideas for slow cookers!
+Dump-and-go recipes for cheap meals are great for busy days and lazy dinners.
+Here are some cheap recipe ideas for slow cookers!

 How do you cook on a budget?

 The menu above uses leftovers and doesn’t include breakfast or lunch, but have no fear!
-I have two more $50 meal plans that include three square meals every day and do NOT include leftovers.
+I have two more plans for cheap & healthy meals that include three square meals every day and do NOT include leftovers.

-- Get the first meal plan and the free shopping download that goes with it, here.
+- One Week of Easy Low Cost Dinner Ideas, Breakfasts, and Lunches.
+Get the meal plan and the free shopping download that goes with it here.

-- I’ve also added a $50 ALDI meal plan that covers dinners that you can find HERE!
+- I’ve also shared a $50 ALDI Meal Plan that covers dinners that you can find HERE!

-- For more full month real food menus, check out the meal plan archives!
+- For even more cheap nutritious meals already planned for you, check out the meal plan archives!

 This is amazing, and I totally agree – kitchen filled with “random” items I’m too lazy to try and incorporate when we go over our budget.
 This is inspiring, I’m totally trying it!
 Shared too, well done :0)